OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/drivers/genetic_algorithm.rst

     notes for the class 2009 AAE550 taught by Prof. William A. Crossley at Purdue University.

 This genetic algorithm optimizer supports integer and continuous variables.
-It uses a binary encoding scheme to encode any continuous variables into a user definable number of bits.
+It uses a binary encoding scheme to encode any continuous variables into a user-definable number of bits.
 The number of bits you choose should be equal to the base-2 logarithm of the number of discrete values you want between the min and max value.
 A higher value means more accuracy for this variable, but it also increases the number of generations (and hence total evaluations) that will be required to find the minimum.
-If you do not specify a value for bits for a continuous variable, then the variable is assumed to be integer, and encoded thusly.
+If you do not specify a value for bits for a continuous variable, then the variable is assumed to be integer, and encoded as such.

-The examples below show a mixed integer problem to illustrate usage of this driver with both integer and discrete design variables.
+The examples below show a mixed-integer problem to illustrate usage of this driver with both integer and discrete design variables.

 .. embed-test::